AnurimaG/ATM-Machine-Project/README.md

 **Folder Structure**

 **ATM-Machine-Project**
-   ├── ATM.java         # Main source code
+   ├── ATM_Interface.java         # Main source code
    ├── README.md        # Project documentation

 **Disclaimer:** This project is for educational and portfolio purposes only.
 No official banking features are implemented.